tableau/webhooks-docs/README.md

 ## <a id="behavior"></a>Tableau Webhooks Behavior

-- When a server that has been sent a webhook request does not reply with a success code, the webhook will retry the request with diminishing frequency.
+- When a server that has been sent a webhook request does not reply with a success code, the webhook will retry the request three times with diminishing frequency.

+- For successfully received requests, Tableau webhooks expect a HTTP response status code of `200`, `201`, or `202`.

-- Since it is possible that more than one message will be received by the destination URL server for the same webhook request, we recommend that you parse incoming webhook requests to filter duplicates.
-The timestamp, message type, and content of the messages will all be identical.
+- In some cases, a Tableau event may cause more than one webhook request to be sent to the destination URL server.
+We recommend that you parse incoming webhook requests to filter duplicates.
+The JSON payloads of duplicate requests will  be identical.